 Dutch and Reformed Roots

-The Dutch immigrant heritage in which both I and my wife were raised was shaped by the Reformed tradition, one that believed faith was comprehensive and ought to inform every square inch.
+The Dutch immigrant heritage in which I was raised was shaped by the Reformed tradition, one that believed faith was comprehensive and ought to inform every square inch.
 This tradition can be traced back to John Calvin and St. Augustine, but found fertile soil in the Netherlands during the era when my grandparents were born, in the time of Abraham Kuyper and Herman Bavinck.
-The tradition was transplanted to North America and elsewhere in the later half of the twentieth century, and continues to this day.
+The tradition was transplanted to North America and elsewhere and continues to this day, also in institutions like Calvin University.